CRADLE Bench: A Clinician-Annotated Benchmark for Multi-Faceted Mental Health Crisis and Safety Risk Detection: Related Work

 \section{Related Work}

 \paragraph{Risk Detection Task}

 The CLPsych 2019 shared task \citep{zirikly-etal-2019-clpsych} introduced a Reddit-based benchmark with expert-derived risk detection guidelines, later extended by the IEEE BigData 2024 Cup \citep{10825048} into a multi-class task. \citet{nguyen2024leveraginglargelanguagemodels} used LLMs to generate pseudo-labels, showing that weak supervision can enhance suicide ideation detection.
 SHINES dataset and CESM-100 dataset \citep{ghosh-etal-2025-just} improved LLMs’ ability to distinguish casual mentions from serious self-harm intent.
 Beyond suicide risk, the SafeCity corpus \citep{karlekar-bansal-2018-safecity} contains real-world reports of sexual harassment, supporting multi-label classification of harassment types.
 The Webis Trigger Warning Corpus \citep{wiegmann-etal-2023-trigger} provides fanfiction documents with up to 36 trigger warnings, while the X-Sensitive dataset \citep{antypas2025sensitivecontentclassificationsocial} integrates six categories such as profanity, sexually explicit material, or drug related content from Twitter.
+PsyGuard \citep{qiu-etal-2024-psyguard} is an automated framework for identifying suicidal ideation and assessing risk in psychological counseling settings.
 PsyEvent dataset \citep{lv-etal-2025-tracking} captures life events in Reddit posts and shows its utility for suicide risk prediction. \citet{deng2025evaluatinglargelanguagemodels} introduced PsyCrisisBench, a dataset of annotated Chinese psychological hotline transcripts labeled for mood, suicidal ideation, suicide planning, and risk assessment, while \citet{10.1145/3308558.3313698} leveraged the Columbia-Suicide Severity Rating Scale (C-SSRS; \citealt{cssrs}) to propose a five-level suicide risk classification for more fine-grained prediction.

 \paragraph{Ensemble Strategies}

 Recent work has explored leveraging majority voting across LLMs to improve labeling reliability and annotation quality. \citet{chen2024llmcallsneedscaling} has investigated the scaling behavior of compound inference systems that aggregate multiple LM calls via majority voting. \citet{wang2023selfconsistencyimproveschainthought} introduced a similar self-consistency approach, generating multiple reasoning paths from one model and taking the majority answer, which boosted reasoning performance. \citet{yang2023onellm} proposed an ensemble of LLMs using weighted majority voting for medical QA tasks.